chefe/ng.nvim/README.md

 - Go to template for component under cursor
 - Go to component(s) for template under cursor
 - Display template type check block
+- Check if a file is part of an angular project

 ## Usage